-Outside of “sakura” season, Autumn is the best time to visit South Korea.
-The leaves change colour, with stunning shades of orange and red appearing all over the country.
-In September, chilly autumnal temperatures can follow some of the hottest days of the year, so it’s worth packing a few extra layers.
+September to November is the best time to visit South Korea to see autumn leaves.
+The leaves change in colour, with stunning shades of orange and red appearing all over the country.
+In September, chilly autumnal temperatures can follow some of the hottest days of the year, so it's worth packing a few extra layers.
 October has nearly perfect weather and is a great time to enjoy the array of reds, oranges and yellows appearing across South Korea.
 In November, festivals such as the Seoul Lantern Festival and Seoul Kimchi Festival complement mild temperatures and natural beauty.

 December to February is South Korea’s winter, which is cold but cosy.
 This is the best time to visit South Korea if you are looking enjoy some winter sports, such as skiing and snowboarding.
 Cooler temperatures also mean that points of interest will be far less crowded than usual.
 If you need to escape the cold for a while, head to one of South Korea’s many jjimjilbangs - traditional Korean spas complete with saunas and thermal baths.